Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Summary and discussions

-While the topological crystalline insulators and superconductors (strong and weak) as hallmark of the bulk-boundary correspondence display zero-energy modes of charged and neutral Majorana fermions at two endpoints of projected branes, respectively, the projected higher-order topological insulator strictly supports zero-energy mode at only one of its endpoints that passes through a corner of the parent square lattice.
-All these topological modes corroborate with appropriate local strong or weak topological markers, such as the local Chern marker, local weak invariant, and the localizer index.
-Furthermore, when the parent first-order topological phases feature inversion of bands for charged or neutral BdG fermions at a finite momentum in the parent square lattice systems, dislocation lattice defects with their core falling within the projected branes become operative in identifying them in terms of zero-energy modes localized near the center of such crystal defects.
-Altogether with successful realizations of strong, weak, crystalline, and higher-order topological phases of parent higher-dimensional crystals on their lower-dimensional projected branes, they emerge as promising material platform to harness topological phases that are realizable only in dimensions larger than three within our physical three-dimensional world.
+While the topological crystalline insulators and superconductors (strong and weak) as a hallmark of the bulk-boundary correspondence display zero-energy modes of charged and neutral Majorana fermions at two endpoints of projected branes, respectively, the projected higher-order topological insulator strictly supports zero-energy mode at only one of its endpoints that passes through a corner of the parent square lattice.
+All these topological modes corroborate appropriate local strong or weak topological markers, such as the local Chern marker, local weak invariant, and the localizer index.
+Furthermore, when the parent first-order topological phases feature inversion of bands for charged or neutral BdG fermions at a finite momentum in the parent square lattice systems, dislocation lattice defects with their core falling within the projected branes can be utilized to identify such finite-momentum band inversion in terms of zero-energy modes localized near the center of such crystal defects.
+Altogether with successful realizations of strong, weak, crystalline, and higher-order topological phases of parent higher-dimensional crystals on their lower-dimensional projected branes, such lower-dimensional branes emerge as a promising material platform to harness topological phases that are realizable only in dimensions larger than three within our physical three-dimensional world.

+We note that if $c_{\rm up}$ and $c_{\rm down}$ in Fig.~\ref{fig:lattice} are chosen such that two straight lines [see Eq.~\eqref{eq:lines}] encompass the entire parent square lattice, then there exists no PTB and we recover the topology of the 2D system only.
+On the other hand, irrespective of the values of $c_{\rm up}$ and $c_{\rm down}$, when the brane encloses only a portion of the square lattice, then it is always \emph{isomorphic} to the Fibonacci quasicrystal or its rational approximant, depending on the values of $m$ in Eq.~\eqref{eq:lines}~\cite{QCGen:2}, which then captures all the topological properties of PTBs.
+The key result of our paper is that even a thin, quasi one-dimensional PTB with a small value of $c_{\rm up} - c_{\rm down}$ hosts topological properties of the parent two-dimensional system, for crystalline TIs, strong and weak TSCs, and SOTI phases, as was earlier demonstrated in Ref.~\cite{PanigrahiPTB2022} only for the strong and translationally active Chern insulators.